 As presented in this award-winning documentary, which you can watch below, the operational principles and legal requirement of a corporation to serve shareholder investment interests, give it a highly anti-social “personality.”
 Corporations are inherently self-interested (profit-driven), making them often amoral, callous and deceitful, even breaching social and legal standards to get their way.
 And while they can mimic the human qualities of empathy, caring and altruism, corporations don’t suffer from guilt and can’t be jailed.
 In short, modern corporations behave like a psychopath, and they use their political clout to avoid regulation and reform.

 Free-market capitalism is no longer played on a level playing field, even in healthcare, because large corporations unfortunately invest in lawyers and paid lobbyists to gain political influence and craft laws in their favor.
 They can effectively “buy” elections with unlimited funds directed in secret to political action committees.

 The Corporation is a complex and sobering yet darkly amusing video documentary that takes its audience on a graphic and engaging quest to reveal the corporation’s inner workings, curious history, controversial impacts and possible futures.
-Based on Bakan’s best-selling book, ”The Corporation: The Pathological Pursuit of Profit and Power,” the film has achieved box office success, has won 28 awards from prestigious festivals around the world, and stands as the top-grossing Canadian feature documentary of all time.
+Based on Bakan’s best-selling book, ”The Corporation: The Pathological Pursuit of Profit and Power,” the film has achieved box office success, has won dozens of awards from prestigious festivals around the world, and stands as the top-grossing Canadian feature documentary of all time.